Stabilizing Spiking Neuron Training: Applying conditions I-IV to an alternative definition of reset

-This definitions performs as well one refractory period, while if defined like $y_t = \alpha_{decay} y_{t-1}(1 - x_t) +i_t$, would not result in a $y_t$ clamped to zero when $x_t=1$.
+The first definition performs as well one refractory period, while the second does not result in a $y_t$ clamped to zero when $x_t=1$.
 The factor $(1 - x_t)$ takes the voltage exactly to zero every time the neuron has fired, zero being the equilibrium voltage.
 What is interesting about this form of reset is that the voltage is reset exactly to $y=0$ after firing, while with the subtractive reset it is not the case.
-In our experience both resets gave similar performance.
-We can retrieve the new initializations from the ones corresponding to the additive reset by observing that we only have to change $\alpha_{decay}\rightarrow\alpha_{decay} (1 - x_t)$ and removing the previously used subtractive reset.
-The equations that result from the 4 desiderata for this neuron definition, LIF with multiplicative reset, are as follows
+We consider training without passing the gradient through the reset, since \cite{zenke2021remarkable} finds better performance in that setting, and it makes the maths cleaner.
+The equations that result from the 4 desiderata for this three LIF definitions are as follows

+\textbf{Post-reset:} \textbf{Pre-reset:} \textbf{Minus-reset:} To have the conditions when the gradient does not pass through the reset, put $\vartheta=0$ in (III) and (IV), but not in (I).